mys-lang/mys/docs/language-reference/global-variables.rst

 - Their names must be upper case snake case.

-- Their types can sometimes be inferred.
+- Their types cannot be inferred.

 - Initialized in import order starting from the first import in ``main.mys``.
 Try to avoid circular dependencies between variables